drush-ops/drush/docs/install.md

 Pick an install method
 -----------------
 The four sections below describe ways to install Drush.
-None is superior to the others.
+If you are using Drupal 8, or if you are using Composer to manage your Drupal sites, you should follow the instructions in the section "Composer - One Drush per Project," below.

 Composer - One Drush for all Projects
 ------------------